mikeroyal/AR-VR-Guide/README.md

 </p>

 * [Apple Core Animation Framework](https://developer.apple.com/documentation/quartzcore) is a graphics rendering and animation infrastructure that provides high frame rates and smooth animations without burdening the CPU and slowing down your app.
-* [Apple Core Graphics Framework](https://developer.apple.com/documentation/coregraphics)is a framework based on the Quartz advanced drawing engine.
+* [Apple Core Graphics Framework](https://developer.apple.com/documentation/coregraphics) is a framework based on the Quartz advanced drawing engine.
 It provides low-level, lightweight 2D rendering with unmatched output fidelity.
 * [GPUImage3](https://github.com/BradLarson/GPUImage3) is the third generation of the [GPUImage framework](https://github.com/BradLarson/GPUImage), an open source project for performing GPU-accelerated image and video processing on Mac and iOS.
 The original GPUImage framework was written in Objective-C and targeted Mac and iOS, the second iteration rewritten in Swift using OpenGL to target Mac, iOS, and Linux, and now this third generation is redesigned to use [Apple's Metal](https://developer.apple.com/metal/) in place of OpenGL.
+* [Unity AR Foundation](https://unity.com/unity/features/arfoundation) is a framework purpose-built for augmented reality development that allows you to build rich experiences once, then deploy across multiple mobile and wearable AR devices.
+* [Universal Render Pipeline (URP)](https://docs.unity3d.com/Manual/universal-render-pipeline.html) is a prebuilt Scriptable Render Pipeline, made by Unity.
+It provides artist-friendly workflows that let you quickly and easily create optimized graphics across a range of platforms, from mobile to high-end consoles and PCs.

 ### HTC Vive Headset
 [Back to the Top](#table-of-contents)